samshowalterblog/blog/_posts/phd/2020-12-11-internships-research-phd-summer-opps.md

 ## Coming Up:

 With the holidays rolling around, my next post will be postponed until January 8, 2021.
 In the first post of the new year, I plan on writing out a few of the New Year's resolutions I have as PhD student.
 Moreover, I intend to post more technical blogs about my research and other interesting capabilities of machine learning.
-If you have a concept or idea you think would be exciting, feel free to send it to me through (https://samshowalter.github.io/#contact)[my website].
+If you have a concept or idea you think would be exciting, feel free to send it to me through [my website](https://samshowalter.github.io/#contact).